Dattax/release-notes/README.md

 - [2019 January 28: GA](#2019-January-28-ga)

 <!-- /MarkdownTOC -->

+## October 9, 2019: More UI improvements
+Lots of small changes to the Go Center UI.
+We've added minor improvements to all the content that we released earlier this month.
+Fixes include:
+* Fixed source location discovery and added API to fix data
+* Fixed runnable go version
+* Added SEO keywords to header
+* Stats calculated text alignment
+* Updated autosuggest styles
+* Updated homepage Image
+* Discovery ignoring tags with + suffix

 ## 2019 October 7: New metrics panel and new Go Center look
 A new version of GoCenter was released today.
 Apart from the look and feel changes, there is a new metrics panel that will  help module authors and users access additional metadata to make better decisions around which modules to use.
 Check it out - https://search.gocenter.io/stats